usarscotus/legal-directory/frcmp/rule_49.md

 (i) to the clerk; or

-(ii) to a judge who agrees to accept it for filing, and who must then note the filing date on the paper and promptly send it to the clerk.
+&nbsp;&nbsp;(ii) to a judge who agrees to accept it for filing, and who must then note the filing date on the paper and promptly send it to the clerk.

 &nbsp;&nbsp;(3) Means Used by Represented and Unrepresented Parties .